sherrii-Xia/Project_Java/README.md

 Basically, customers can preorder the food they want via this application even though they are not physically in the restaurant
-This builds a practical preordering system that could be used in the real life, which motivates me.
+This builds a practical pre-ordering system that could be used in the real life, which motivates me.

 ## User Stories
 - As a user, I want to see the picture of the dish.